-Community Colleges of Spokane is authorized to place an "administrative hold" on the records of any student who fails to return property or promptly pay any financial obligation due the college.
+Spokane Colleges is authorized to place an "administrative hold" on the records of any student who fails to return property or promptly pay any financial obligation due the college.
+Additionally, the college is required to impose a financing charge of 1% per month on unpaid accounts starting on the date the unpaid account is considered past due.

-Until a hold is officially cleared SCC, SFCC, or the off-campus centers will:

-• deny registration for subsequent quarters.
+Until a hold is officially cleared SCC, SFCC, or the off-campus centers will deny registration for subsequent quarters.